simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 data:
   title: "Custom row classes"
   description: >-
-    Use your own classes as data classes for moor tables
+    Use your own classes as data classes for drift tables
 template: layouts/docs/single
 ---

-For each table declared in Dart or in a moor file, `moor_generator` generates a row class (sometimes also referred to as _data class_) to hold a full row and a companion class for updates and inserts.
+For each table declared in Dart or in a drift file, `drift_dev` generates a row class (sometimes also referred to as _data class_) to hold a full row and a companion class for updates and inserts.
-This works well for most cases: Moor knows  what columns your table has, and it can generate a simple class for all of that.
+This works well for most cases: Drift knows  what columns your table has, and it can generate a simple class for all of that.
 In some cases, you might want to customize the generated classes though.
 For instance, you might want to add a mixin, let it extend another class or interface, or use other builders like `json_serializable` to customize how it gets serialized to json.

-Starting from moor version 4.3, it is possible to use your own classes as data classes.
+Starting from moor version 4.3 (and in drift), it is possible to use your own classes as data classes.

 ## Using custom classes